 Click here to learn more about how we define a Diverse Borrower.

 Click here to view statistics about our recent financings as measured by area median income.

-Fundamentally, workforce housing is housing affordable to the ‘missing middle’ – those making modest incomes in markets across the country.
-Workforce housing properties tend to be older and have fewer amenities, however may also include newer properties intentionally built to be affordable to households with moderate incomes.
+Fundamentally, workforce housing is affordable to the ‘missing middle’ – those making modest incomes.
+Workforce housing properties tend to be older and have fewer amenities, but may also include newer properties intentionally built to be affordable to households with moderate incomes.

-For our loan offerings and Impact Bonds, we define workforce housing as units with rents affordable to households making 80% or less of area median income (AMI) in most markets, with some variation in cost-burdened markets.
+For our loan offerings and Impact Bonds, we define workforce housing as units with rents affordable to households making 80% area median income (AMI) or less in most markets, with some variation in cost-burdened markets, as defined by FHFA.